-Louise Hrela with her daughters Elizabeth aged 13 and Grace aged 7.
-Their friend Scarlet joins them.
+Louise Hrela with her daughters Elizabeth, 13 and Grace, 7.
+Their friend Scarlett joins them.

 Louise Hrela considers herself first a Londoner, then Irish, and not at all British.
 “It’s a bit confusing,” she says, “I love London and I can’t see myself living anywhere else.”

 She was born in Dublin, in her mother’s hometown where her parents met.
 But the family moved to London when Louise was two years old, which is where she has lived ever since.
 So, while she classes herself as a Londoner, she doesn’t relate to being British.
 “British?
 Well, I’m not really, am I?”

 Visits to Ireland were common when Louise was growing up.